| rjohara.net |

 B.A., University of Massachusetts at Amherst (Zoology, summa cum laude), 1981.

-Author and administrator, The Collegiate Way: Residential Colleges and the Renewal of University Life, 2000 to date.
+Author and founder, The Collegiate Way: Residential Colleges and the Renewal of University Life (collegiateway.org), 2000 to date.

-The Collegiate Way is the leading international resource on the establishment, administration, and educational life of residential colleges, with more than 700 people on its mailing list.
+The Collegiate Way website is the leading worldwide resource on the establishment, administration, and educational life of residential colleges and house systems.

 Fellow of Ezra Brainerd Commons, Middlebury College, 2002–2005.